 Most CYPMHS have their own website, which will have information about access, referrals and more, including phone numbers, so you can get in touch directly for detailed advice.

-You can also look at your local clinical commissioning group (CCG) website and search for children and young people's mental health.
+You can also look at your local integrated care board (ICB) website and search for children and young people's mental health.

 If you or your child is being supported by social services or the youth offending team, your key worker will be able to refer your child for an appointment with someone in specialist CYPMHS.